queryluke/masseffect-5e/static/data/rules/01-03-universe-to-explore.md

 <v-alert :value="true" type="info">
 It is unlikely that your GM will have the campaign span between the two galaxies.
-The passengers of Andromeda's arks spent 600 years in cryo sleep.
-But you could certain spend part of your campaign in the Milky Way and take a 600 year nap!
+The passengers of Andromeda's arks spent 600 years in cryo-sleep.
+But you could certainly spend part of your campaign in the Milky Way and take a 600-year nap!
 </v-alert>